Shitty Music Clichés, Trends, and Opinions That Need to Die in 2015

 “Nation’s sweetheart Adele releases her third album ’26’ in April.
 Unfortunately it’s still a few weeks before her birthday and she’s only 25.
 Twitter goes nuts” – NME

-“I wouldn’t mind betting on the arrival of a new wave of guitar bands, this time as a reaction to the paler end of EDM – and also prompted by the inevitable hoo-ha around the 20th anniversary of Britpop.” – Steve Lamacq

-Looking through various “ones to watch” pieces from January 2014, there’s also a glut of names that continue to be unrecognisable a year later – Powell, Lo-Fang, Holychild, HAERTS, Hot Since 82, La La Brooks, No No No. We’ve covered this before but Ones to Watch Lists never correlate with success.
-Predicting the future, as anyone who has ever meticulously planned their date night conversation will know, is dumb.
+Looking through various “ones to watch” pieces from January 2014, there’s also a glut of names that continue to be unrecognisable a year later – Powell, Lo-Fang, Holychild, HAERTS, Hot Since 82, La La Brooks, No No No. Granted, that’s because their names are less appealing than listening to an audiobook of someone reading the instructions to a dehumidifier, but that’s not the point.
+We’ve covered this before but Ones to Watch Lists never correlate with success, and predicting the future – as anyone who has planned for a successful date will know – is dumb.
 In fact, the only person who got it right was Fat White Family’s Lias Saudi who stated 2014 would be “a continued steady decline into total drudgery, followed by some sadistically boring, inept songwriting.
 Trumpets being blown, the usual array of crap”.

 Cultural appropriation

-Kanye West and Paul McCartney released the song of 2015 on the first day of 2015 and it featured hella auto-tune.
-This made lots of people angry and these people need to learn to accept progress.
-See also: people who think mp3s are runing the quality of music, people who think the internet is ruining the quality of music journalism, people who think all new music just copies old music as if old music was born out of some kind of immaculate conception.
+Kanye West and Paul McCartney released the Song of 2015 on the first day of 2015 and it featured hella-auto-tune.
+This made lots of people angry and these people need to learn to accept or ignore art, or know that, at the least, auto-tune will not diminish their unborn grandchildren’s chances of survival or contribute to them being hit by a car on the way to work tomorrow.

 The Lack of a Male Popstar

-I get that Sam Smith, Ed Sheeran, George Ezra et al were all popular last year but they all have the charisma of a damp rag that’s been left in the washing up bowl looking sorry for the past week, not the magnetism of a popstar.
+I get that Sam Smith, Ed Sheeran, John Newman et al were all popular last year but they all have the charisma of a damp rag that’s been left in the washing up bowl looking sorry for the past week, not the magnetism of a popstar.
 Plenty of female popstars are rightfully killing it – Twigs, Nicki, Ariana, Taylor – and I’m certainly not supporting the patriarchy and suggesting a foolproof plan to knock them from their well-earned thrones.
 Merely, please 2015, give us the equivalent of a Timberlake, a Bieber, or a Jackson.
 Fuck it, even a George Michael will do.
-Just anyone with the faintest frisson of sexual appeal and some basic hip movement.
-We can’t take another year of guys who look like they live in the bins round the back of a Ben Sherman ruling the charts.

 The sort of articles written by adult humans that shame teens / directioners / beliebers for being young and free on the internet

-Luke O’Neil got it spot on earlier this week in his “The Media Got Trolled Into Thinking Kanye West Fans Don’t Know Who Paul McCartney Is” piece.
+Sure – this is me being a lazy content creator but here is Luke O’Neil of Noisey being spot on about this very topic in a piece titled “The Media Got Trolled Into Thinking Kanye West Fans Don’t Know Who Paul McCartney Is” and why mess with perfection?

 “One of the laziest forms of contemporary content creation, which I’m sure by now you’re familiar with, is the blog post round up of a series of embedded tweets.
 It can come in a few different forms: ‘Look at how outraged people are about XYZ’ is the most common variety, but only slightly less so is ‘Get a load of these dumbass, know-nothing teens.’
 The purpose is obvious: to leverage our inherent disdain for the ignorance of youth in order to score on a cheap cycle of traffic.
 And the best part for the dickhead behind it is that it requires almost no effort besides using the search field on Twitter.”